eifos-git/graphene-monitor/docs/quickstart.rst

 Level is used to bind triggers to actions.
 Messages are triggered for every action with a level equal or smaller than trigger level.
+If you ever use one of the predefined monitor domains have a look at their documentation, as the all have their own different set of config values.

 First Monitor
 -------------